Future-Connectivity-Solutions/PIC-and-AVR-LTE-Demo-Files/README.md

 + AT+CFUN=15
     + This will reboot which is required whenver you change the MNO profile.
 + AT+CGDCONT=1,"IP","jtm2m"
     + CGDCONT let's you set the APN.
+It is typically okay to leave the default value here so you can possibly skip this command.
+It should auto select the correct APN for you.
-This example shows a setup for a Jersey Telecom APN that is IPv4 based with no static address.
+    + If you want to explicitly set your APN, this example shows a setup for a Jersey Telecom APN that is IPv4 based with no static address.
 You may need to alter this command if you are using the APN provided by your SIM provider.
 + AT+CGDCONT?
     + This will read back your APN settings so that you can verify they look correct.
 Note that you may have an IP address assigned instead of just 0.0.0.0 which is a good indicator that you are connected to a network and able to pass traffic.
 + AT+CMEE=2
-    +Set error reporting to be verbose prior to reset.
+    + Set error reporting to be verbose prior to reset.
 + AT+CGEREP=?
     + Report any network GPRS URC events.
 + AT+CFUN=1,1